Eligibility

 Applicants in science, engineering, and mathematics must:

-1. Have received their doctorate in the area of the proposed project at least two years prior to their appointment as a fellow (December 2023 for the 2025-26 fellowship year).
+1. Have received their doctorate in the area of the proposed project at least four years prior to their appointment as a fellow (December 2022 for the 2026-27 fellowship year).

 2. Have published at least five articles in refereed journals.
 Most science, engineering, and math fellows have published dozens of articles.